inspecta/inspecta/README.md

 ### About Me 😄👨🏾‍🦰:

-- 👨🏼‍💻 Looking to collaborate in web applications using Ruby on Rails, React, JavaScript, HTML5 and CSS3.
+- 👨🏼‍💻 Looking to collaborate on web applications using Ruby on Rails, React, JavaScript, HTML5 and CSS3.
 - 💪🏾 Compassionate about keeping up-to-date with the latest web development technologies and coding practises.
 - 🎓 Just graduated from [Microverse](https://microverse.org), an online web development schoool.
 - 😀 Pronuons: He/Him